opengisch/QField-docs/documentation/reference/qfieldcloud/concepts.md

 ### Project collaborators

 A project collaborator is another QFieldCloud user invited to contribute to a project.
 One project may have multiple collaborators.
 Collaborators with role **owner** or **admin** can add more users as collaborators.
 If the project is owned by an organization, you can also add **teams** as collaborators.
-Read more about collaborator roles [here](permissions.md).
+Read more about [collaborator roles](permissions.md).

 ## Organizations